Unbundled Legal Services | Divorce and Family Law | Los Angeles | Ventura

 Our Family Law and Divorce firm focuses exclusively on Family Law as practiced in the Courts of Los Angeles and Ventura Counties, so you can be assured that we understand your Family Law issues.

-We offer Unbundled Family Law Services as a convenience to people who don't wish to make use of our full-service Family Law practice, or who cannot afford full-service or limited scope representation.
+We offer Unbundled Family Law Services as a convenience to people who don't wish to make use of full-service Family Law practice, or who cannot afford full-service or limited scope representation.

 What are Unbundled Legal Services?